 The last junction of the stage is triangular.
 Usually the stage has passed it from the fastest possible way, turning only slightly, but in 2017 it was set up as a chicane to go around the further side of the triangle.
 The shortcut was used again for the reversed 2018 route, but the chicane-like route was retrieved for 2019, remaining there this year as well.

 Still, Laukaa will likely be the fastest stage of the rally this year.
-In 2019 it was equally fast as Päijälä (130.9 km/h on second pass), but I presume Päijälä will not be as fast now with parts of the stage being less familiar to the drivers.
+In 2019 it was equally fast as Päijälä (130.9 km/h on second pass), but I presume Päijälä will not be as fast now with the stage being less familiar to the drivers in this direction.

 SS17+19 Ruuhimäki acts again as the power stage.
 It’s the third time in succession and fifth in total if we count in 1999 as well.
 Ruuhimäki is also the most common final stage in the Finnish WRC event, this being the ninth time it concludes the rally.
 This version of the stage has been used since 2018, although almost the same route was used in the opposite direction in 1985.